Shopify/checkout-sheet-kit-android/samples/MobileBuyIntegration/README.md

 dev apollo download_schema
 ```

-This introspects your store's Storefront API at the configured version and writes `schema.graphqls` into `app/src/main/graphql/`.
+This uses [`rover`](https://www.apollographql.com/docs/rover/) to introspect your store's Storefront API at the configured version and writes `schema.graphqls` into `app/src/main/graphql/`.

 ### 3. Update your GraphQL operations (if needed)